APPFL/APPFL/docs/users/user_run.rst

 ===============

 ``APPFL`` provides users with the capabilities of simulating and training PPFL on either a single machine, a cluster, or multiple heterogeneous machines.
+We refer

+- **simulation** as running PPFL on a single machine or a cluster without actual data decentralization
+- **training** as running PPFL on multiple (heterogeneous) machines with actual decentralization of client datasets

-We describe two types of PPFL run:
+Hence, we describe two types of PPFL run:

 .. toctree::
    :maxdepth: 1